THE COST TO ME

 Ival

-Like Redondo, I lost to a debilitating disease and gained confidence and dignity.
+Like Redondo, I lost a debilitating disease and gained confidence and dignity.
 My ileostomy has given me an additional 37 years of a disease-free life that I would not have had otherwise.
 It is a mind game that unfortunately can be misdirected by incorrect information.

 Bill